lydiaYchen/DML24/README.md

-# DML
+# Seminar on Distributed Machine Learning Systems

 :warning: **I am still developing the course content.
 The content will be only be finalized by the end of the first week of the semester.**

-This repository contains the materials of the  **Seminar Distributed Machine Learning Systems** - fall 2024  at UniNE .
+This repository contains the materials of the  **Seminar Distributed Machine Learning Systems** - fall 2024  at the master program of BeNeFri .

 ##  <a name='Importantlinks'></a>Important links